hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 Your Research group manager or a registered deputy can apply for an additional quota.
 Actual used quota will be charged.

 ### Why can I not submit jobs anymore?
-The HPC resources including compute power should be distriuted between registered research groups.
-Furthermore, users without a Workspace use a private Slurm account.
-When getting member of a HPC Workspace, the private Slurm account gets deactivated and the Workspace account need to be selected.
+After joining an HPC Workspace the private SLURM account gets deactivated and a Workspace account need to be specified.
 This can be done by loading the Workspace module, see [Workspace environment](../hpc-workspaces/environment.md):

 ```Bash
 module load Workspace